mebusy/notes/dev_notes/AI_a_modern_approach.md

 on the freeway, one is usually about five miles north of where one was five minutes ago.
  	- agent 的行为对世界的影响

-This knowledge about "how the world works"—whether implemented in simple Boolean circuits or in complete scientific theories -— is called a **model** of the world.
+This knowledge about "how the world works" -— whether implemented in simple Boolean circuits or in complete scientific theories -— is called a **model** of the world.
 An agent that uses such a model is called a **model-based agent**.

+> FIGURE 2.33 The summed-area table:
+>	(a) table entry (s, t) stores area of shaded region;
+>	(b) four entries A, B, C, D are used to compute shaded area.